UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 ## Remote learning during weeks 1-2

 The current campus plan is to hold all courses over zoom during weeks 1 and 2 while people slowly move back onto campus.
 While most of us have now gotten a bit of practice participating in class over zoom, there is still a lot going on in the world.
-While students have always been under a fair amount of pressure and stress, the struggles students may encounter this quarter (for a whole bunch of different reasons) may go beyond what is typical.
+While students have always been under the typical pressure and stress of navigating college courses, the struggles students may encounter this quarter (for a whole bunch of different reasons) may go beyond what is typical.
 We acknowledge this and we are here to help you succeed.

 Please take care of yourselves and one another, and we'll work as hard to ensure a supportive learning environment for all students this quarter.